anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 ### **2. What Is Cloud Computing?**

 Cloud computing provides on-demand access to computing resources—such as servers, storage, databases, networking, and software—over the internet.
-Instead of investing in and maintaining physical infrastructure, businesses can leverage cloud services on a pay-as-you-go basis.
+This eliminates the need for businesses to maintain physical infrastructure, replacing large capital expenses with a flexible, pay-as-you-go model.

-This approach offers several advantages:
+Cloud computing offers several advantages:

 - **Scalability:** Easily adjust resources to match demand, ensuring efficiency during peak and low usage periods.
 - **Cost Efficiency:** Reduce upfront expenses and operational overhead by paying only for what you use.